zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 ## `Get Type Reference Count`

 Returns a dictionary mapping the object name to the number of references held by streams, stream views and parent types for the specified type.
-See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsStreamViews) for more information on the use of types to define streams and stream views.
-For further details about type referencing please see: [Type Reusability](#type-reusability).
+For more information on the use of types to define streams and stream views, see [Streams](xref:sdsstreams) and [Steam Views](xref:sdsStreamViews).
+For further details about type referencing, see: [Type Reusability](#type-reusability).

 **Request**